 The level of support that will be required will be different from child to child.
-We believe that all young people should been seen as individuals.
-The range of services available in Derbyshire fall into four service types: Universal, Emerging Need, Intensive and Specialist.
+We believe that all young people should be seen as individuals.
+The range of services available in Derbyshire fall into 4 service types: Universal, Emerging Need, Intensive and Specialist.

 Universal: Open access provision, services and activities available to all children and young people and may be able to access without additional support.

 Emerging needs: Co-ordinated support from more than one agency or service.